Inconsistencies in, and short pathlength correction to, $R_{AA}(p_T)$ in $\mathrm{A}+\mathrm{A}$ and $\mathrm{p} + \mathrm{A}$ collisions: Energy loss framework

+Here, the effective pathlength $L_{\text{eff}}$ includes all $(\mathbf{x}_i, \phi)$ dependence, and $\rho_{\text{eff}}$ is a constant for all paths that a parton takes through the plasma for a fixed centrality class.
+In principle, one can allow both the effective density and effective pathlength to depend on the specific path taken through the plasma.
+However, such a numerically intensive model is beyond the scope and objective of this work.
+Nonetheless, we will discuss some implications of the details of the geometry modelling in \cref{sec:discussion}.

-The temperature is extracted from the hydrodynamics output \cite{Schenke:2020mbo}, and for $L_{\mathrm{eff}}$ one evaluates the temperature at the initial time set by the hydrodynamics simulation, $\tau_0=0.4$ fm.
-This form of $L_{\text{eff}}$ captures the intuition that a parton passing through relatively dense regions of the plasma should have a larger length, and is normalized by requiring that for a constant density $L_{\text{eff}} = L_{\text{geometric}}$.
+In WHDG \cite{Wicks:2005gt} the prescription $\rho \equiv \rho_{\text{part}}$ was made\footnote{Note that the difference between the density and cross section weighted density falls out at the level of $L_{\text{eff}}$ and $\rho_{\text{eff}}$}, where $\rho_{\text{part}}$ is the participant density---the density of nucleons which participate in at least one binary collision.
+This prescription is not necessary in our case, since we have access to the temperature profile \cite{Schenke:2020mbo, shen_private_communication}.
+The temperature is extracted from the hydrodynamics output \cite{Schenke:2020mbo,shen_private_communication}, and for $L_{\mathrm{eff}}$ one evaluates the temperature at the initial time set by the hydrodynamics simulation, $\tau_0=0.4~\mathrm{fm}$.
 There is no unique mapping from realistic collision geometries to simple brick geometries, and more options are explored in \cite{Wicks:2008zz}.
-Bjorken expansion \cite{Bjorken:1982qr} is then taken into account by approximating $\rho(\tau) \approx \rho(\tau_0) \frac{\tau_0}{\tau} \approx \rho(\tau_0) \frac{\tau_0}{L / 2}$, where we have evaluated $\rho(\tau)$ at the average time $\tau=L / 2$ following what was done in \cite{Wicks:2005gt, Djordjevic:2005db, Djordjevic:2004nq}.